 - Repeat the process if stains remain.

-- Pre-treat with a stain remover product.
+- Pre-treat with a stain remover product for clothes.

 - Wash normally, using the hottest water recommended for that type of fabric to help remove butter and similar oils.